mmiscool/BREP/CONTRIBUTING.md

-Pull requests welcom.
+Pull requests welcome.

-Please don't reformat files with out a good reason (tabs, spaces) as this just adds noise in reviewing things.
+Please don't reformat files without a good reason (tabs vs. spaces), as this just adds noise during review.

-Be sure you are in complainace with the licence.
+Be sure you comply with the license.

-Please discuss new dependancis before you add them.
-Trying to have minimal dependancies on this project.
+Please discuss new dependencies before adding them.
+We're trying to keep dependencies to a minimum in this project.

-The BREP kernel it self is intended to be extracted out to a seperate npm package so try not o mix UI and BREP code directly.
+The BREP kernel itself is intended to be extracted into a separate npm package, so try not to mix UI and BREP code directly.

-The tests need to be able to run in both the nodejs environement and clinet side in the browser.
+Tests need to run in both the Node.js environment and on the client side in the browser.